Essiac Tea: Is It a Real or Fake Cancer Cure?

 Rumors of a cancer-curing tea originating in the forests of Ontario, Canada, began circulating in the 1920s.

 The tea’s ingredients were kept secret.
-Canadian nurse Renee M. Caisse held the only recipe, and she fervently protected it until just before her death.
+Canadian nurse Rene M. Caisse held the only recipe, and she fervently protected it until just before her death.

 Caisse said the herbal recipe came from an English miner’s wife who claimed a Native American Indian healer from Ontario had cured her of breast cancer with the tea 20 years earlier.
 Caisse named the tea Essiac (the reverse spelling of her last name) and reportedly gave it to cancer patients for free.